patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Battery/Battery.md

 ### Critical severity

-To style a battery as critical severity, pass "4" or "critical" to `severity`.
+To style a battery as critical severity, pass "critical" or `BatterySeverity.critical` to `severity`.

 ```js file="./BatteryCriticalExample.tsx"